 Anfield Resources Inc. (TSXV:ARY,OTCQB:ANLDF) is an energy metals exploration, development and near-term production company focused on becoming a top-tier uranium company in the United States.
 Anfield Resources recently completed the acquisition of Uranium One’s (TSX:UUU) US uranium assets covering 48,000 acres including the Shootaring Canyon Mill in Utah.
 One of only three licensed uranium mills in the US, the Shootaring Canyon Mill is now the key asset in Anfield Resources’ portfolio along with the past-producing Velvet-Wood Project.

-Through the Uranium One transaction, Anfield has also acquired an impressive portfolio of uranium assets—including the Frank M Uranium Project, the Findlay Tank breccia pipe and a 50-percent interest in the Wate breccia pipe — two surface stockpiles totaling 415,000 pounds U3O8, and a number of royalty arrangements on projects held by other publicly-traded companies.
+Through the Uranium One transaction, Anfield now holds an impressive portfolio of uranium assets—including the Frank M Uranium Project and the Findlay Tank breccia — two surface stockpiles totaling 415,000 pounds U3O8, and a number of royalty arrangements on projects held by other publicly-traded companies.

 - Shootaring Canyon Mill is one of only three licensed uranium mills in the United States

 - Conventional acid-leach facility with permitted capacity of 750 tonnes per day, but with a capacity to process 1,000 tonnes per day

 - Mill valued at an estimated $80.5 million

 - Uranium One transaction includes an NI 43-101 compliant measured and indicated U3O8 resource of 4.6 million pounds and a historical measured and indicated U3O8 resource of 2.2 million pounds

 - Existing surface stockpiled ore of historical 415,000 pounds U3O8